310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% bubble Souma %}
 Well done.
 That is indeed proper manners.

-I had thought you were a problem child since you have often opposed school rules, but… You are more well-mannered than I expected.
+I had thought you were a troublemaker since you have often opposed school rules, but… You are more well-mannered than I expected.
 {% endbubble %}

 {% bubble Hinata %}